m1k1o/neko/webpage/docs/migration-from-v2/README.md

 When using Neko in a container with a built-in client, the client will always be compatible with the server regardless of what configuration is used.
 :::

+## Docker Images {#docker}

+Previously, neko was available primarily on Dockerhub as `m1k1o/neko`.
+While it stays as an option there, now the primary location is `ghcr.io/m1k1o/neko`.

+ARM images were previously available as an flavor e.g. `m1k1o/neko:arm-firefox` or `ghcr.io/m1k1o/neko/arm-firefox`.
+Now, the ARM images are available as multi-arch images under the same tags as the amd64 images., e.g. `ghcr.io/m1k1o/neko/firefox`.

+All applications available in the V2 images are also available in the V3 images.
+See the [Docker Images](/docs/v3/installation/docker-images) documentation for more details.

 ## Configuration {#config}

 V3 is compatible with V2 configuration options when legacy support is enabled.
 You should be able to run V3 with the V2 configuration without any issues.